ian7694321/mingyishen/README.md

 **Role:** Developer and maintainer.

 **Description:**
 A set of experiments and configurations to run Python scripts reliably in production-like environments on Windows.

 **Key Actions:**

-- Convert standalone Python scripts into:
+- Convert standalone Python scripts into：
   - Windows services using `pywin32`
   - Scheduled tasks via Windows Task Scheduler
-- Explore packaging with `pyinstaller` to generate `.exe` files:
+- Explore packaging with `pyinstaller` to generate `.exe` files：
   - Allows non-technical users to run tools without installing Python.
 - Handle permission and environment issues during installation and execution.

 **Value:**

-- Shows not only the ability to write scripts, but also:
+- Shows not only the ability to write scripts, but also：
   - How to integrate them into real-world IT environments.
   - How to consider deployment, stability, and usability for colleagues.